Is Dairy Healthy and Do Humans Need it?

 Milk naturally contains sugar – lactose – about five grams per 100 millilitres.
 Lactose is a sugar that serves as the main source of energy for the newborn calf.

 However, for lactose to be digested the enzyme lactase is necessary.
 All human babies have this enzyme but only a minority retain it after weaning.
-In fact, most of the world’s population (70 per cent) are unable to digest lactose after infancy and are therefore described as lactose intolerant.
+In fact, most of the world’s population (around 70 per cent) are unable to digest lactose after infancy and are therefore described as lactose intolerant.

 Protein